Vazhappady K. Ramamurthy: Personal life

 His wife, R Kalaimani, was a retired teacher, and they shared two sons and a daughter.
-His eldest son, Vazhapadi Rama Suganthan, is an AICC member, INRLF National General Secretary and Chairman of Rajiv Gandhi Vazhapadi K Ramamurthy Charitable trust, while his younger son, Vazhapadi R Karnan, is President of INRLF Tamil Nadu state.
+His eldest son, Vazhapadi Rama Suganthan, is an AICC member, INRLF National General Secretary and Tamilnadu State President.He is also Chairman of Rajiv Gandhi Vazhapadi K Ramamurthy Charitable trust, while his younger son, Vazhapadi R Karnan, is General Secretary of INRLF Tamil Nadu state.

 Ramamurthy died in Chennai on 27 October 2002.